Niloy-Sarker-T/hack-the-future/README.md

 ## Key Features

+- **Authentication**: Users can register and log in to access the platform.
 - **Event Management**: Create, manage, and track hackathons or innovation challenges.
 - **Team Formation**: AI-powered suggestions for forming balanced teams.
 - **Submission & Judging**: Easy project submission and scoring system for judges.